 Missouri State University is an equal opportunity/affirmative action institution and maintains a grievance procedure available to any person who believes he or she has been discriminated against.
 At all times, it is your right to address inquiries or concerns about possible discrimination to the Office for Institutional Equity and Compliance, PCOB Suite 111, (417) 836-4252.
-This office website may be accessed at http://www.missouristate.edu/equity/.
-Other types of concerns (i.e., concerns of an academic nature) should be discussed directly with your instructor and can also be brought to the attention of your instructor's Department Head.
+View the office website.
+Other types of concerns (i.e., concerns of an academic nature) should be discussed directly with your instructor and can also be brought to the attention of your instructor's program director.